-Students are responsible for their housing, meals, and transportation.
-Housing is available at the University of Washington's Stevens Court for approximately $1,600 for the duration of the program.
-For more information about the amenities offered at Stevens Court, please visit: http://www.hfs.washington.edu/housing/Default.aspx?id=267.
+Participants are responsible for their housing, meals, and transportation.
+Housing is available at the University of Washington's Stevens Court for approximately $1,800 for the duration of the program.
+Housing applications for Stevens Court will be sent to students who are selected to participate in the Cancer Research Internship in early March.
+For more information about the amenities offered at Stevens Court, please visit their website.

 Photo by Clayton Hibbert

-An online application for the 2013 Summer Undergraduate Research Program is now available.
-The application deadline is Friday, January 18, 2013.
-Letters of recommendation for up to two references are due by Friday, January 25, 2013.
-Notification of acceptance will occur in mid-March.
+The online application for the 2014 Summer Undergraduate Research Program is now open.
+The application deadline is Friday, January 17, 2014.
+Letters of recommendation for up to two references are due by Friday, January 24, 2014.
+Notification of acceptance will occur in mid- to late-February.

-If you are interested in other internship opportunities at the FHCRC, please visit: http://www.fhcrc.org/en/careers/internship-opportunities.html or contact Scott Canavera, Internship Programs Manager, at: email@example.com
+If you are interested in other internship opportunities at the FHCRC, please visit this website.

 The Hutchinson Center has an international reputation for its pioneering research in basic biological sciences, bone marrow and stem cell transplantation, cancer prevention, and epidemiology.
-For more information about the research conducted at the FHCRC, go to: www.fhcrc.org.
-To learn more about the specific research interests of the faculty at the FHCRC, please visit: http://www.fhcrc.org/en/labs.html
+For more information about the research conducted at the FHCRC, click here.
+To learn more about the specific research interests of FHCRC faculty, please visit the website.

-To view the story of professional baseball coach and player Fred Hutchinson and his brother Bill, a medical doctor and cancer researcher who founded the Fred Hutchinson Cancer Research Center, please visit: http://www.youtube.com/watch?v=ebrwdnnhSuw
+You can view the story of professional baseball coach and player Fred Hutchinson and his brother Bill, a medical doctor and cancer researcher who founded the Fred Hutchinson Cancer Research Center here.

-A compilation of cancer research internships and other training programs for high school, undergraduate, post-baccalaureate, and MPH students interested in pursuing a career in scientific research and/or medicine can be found at: http://www.fhcrc.org/content/dam/public/education/internships.pdf
+A compilation of cancer research internships in science or medicine for high school, undergraduate, post-baccalaureate, and graduate students can be found here.

 In addition, Pathways to Science hosts a website that enables users to search for undergraduate summer research opportunities, graduate fellowships, and postdoctoral positions.
-For more information, please visit: http://www.pathwaystoscience.org/Form.asp
+For more information, please visit the website.

 The Guide to Life Science Careers helps you to explore and choose what career is best for you.
 Starting with an assessment of who you are and how you work best, this guide takes you on a journey that extends from a survey of possible careers through the steps necessary to get there.
 Interviews with professionals about how they chose their career paths are included so you can learn how others became successful and understand the positive and negative aspects of various career choices.
 Strategies for networking, overcoming shyness, and building your résumé are also discussed to help you lay the groundwork for success and present the best you to potential employers.
 This guide is a must read for anyone embarking on a career in the life sciences.